0xlemons/Fortnite-Pulling-Bot---Skid-version/readME.md

+# This is a Proof of Concept, not meant to be used malicously, only use for educational purposes.

 # Fortnite pulling bot mega skid version

 This is a bot similar to MoonFN or Scout Bot that is used to gain info on a Fortnite user account to pull their account, if anyone has fr coded a bot like this they know this is a mega skid version